 3. Keep Water Close-By

 Make sure to always have a water outlet, such as a hose or bucket, near the grill when cooking.
-An unexpected fire can occur, and being ready to eliminate the flames is always best.
+An unexpected fire can occur, and being ready to eliminate the flames with a water solution is always best.
 You can also keep a piece of clothing next to your grill just in case.

 4. Store Backup Gas Tanks Away From Grill